FabriDeCastelli/HLT-News-Category/README.md

 # Guidelines for running the code

-Recommended version of python is python==3.1.18.
+Required version of python is python==3.10.12.

 To install the required libraries, run the following command: